metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 #### _Key Injuries_

-No major injuries, though it's worth keeping an eye on Cleveland's offensive line.
+No major injuries for Cleveland, though it's worth keeping an eye on Cleveland's offensive line through the game.

+On defense, the Vikings might be down a key run stuffer in Michael Pierce.
+If Pierce is out, Dalvin Tomlinson will need to step up and man the nose tackle position.

 #### History